 Assault Defense Lawyer in Dayton, OH

 A conviction has consequences that could affect your life from now on.
-You need strong defense.
-The Dayton assault attorneys from Moermond & Mulligan, LLC is here to help.
-Contact us today by calling (513) 421-9790.
+You need a strong defense from an experienced attorney who specializes in criminal.
+The Dayton assault lawyers from Moermond & Mulligan, LLC are here to help.

 Assault Charges Ohio